NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 Run the command `nu-br sec scope show <username> --env prod` to check if you have required scopes to append the data.
 For eg, `nu-br sec scope show shwetha.thammaiah --env prod`.

-The command should return the result -  `Current scopes for <username> "admin data-infra-admin manual-dataset-series-user metapod-admin"`.
+The command should return the result -  `Current scopes for <username> "admin manual-dataset-series-user"`.
 If you don't have all the required scopes, refer to the _*[Required access permissions](#required-access-permissions-before-appending-your-dataset)*_ section.

 ---